 What Is Relapse Preparedness When It Comes To Betrayal Trauma?

-And honestly, listening to these professionals address this legitimately loaded topic, so passionately and proactively, with their sex addict and porn addict clients, I felt kind of left out of the party!
-I mean, I recognized that as partners of sex addicts, my clients and I can’t do the footwork involved in preventing a relapse—but the idea got me thinking that, even if the job of preventing a relapse doesn’t fall within our reach and responsibility?
-That doesn’t mean we need to sit back passively and leave our emotional fate in the hands of the sex addicts or porn addicts with whom we share life.
+Even if the job of preventing a relapse doesn’t fall within our reach and responsibility, that doesn’t mean we need to sit back passively and leave our emotional fate in the hands of the sex addicts or porn addicts with whom we share life.
 That planted the seed for me to begin asking myself and my colleagues, “So if we can’t actively prevent the pain and trauma of a possible relapse, what kind of productive and proactive actions can we take, on our own behalf, in the meantime?”

 How Can We Heal From Betrayal Trauma While Also Preparing For The Worst Case Scenario?

-For women who choose to stay in their relationships after discovering their guys’ compulsive sexual behavior, there’s an incalculable amount of emotional risk involved.
-When that emotional risk is met with ongoing incidents of sexual acting out, the wounds from a woman’s initial discoveries often deepen, worsen and fundamentally destabilize her past, present and future efforts toward betrayal trauma recovery.
-I hear my clients describe this experience as:
+For women who choose to stay in their relationships after experiencing their husband’s abusive behaviors stop, there’s an incalculable amount of emotional risk involved.
+When that emotional risk is met with ongoing incidents of abuse, the wounds from a woman’s initial discoveries often deepen, worsen and fundamentally destabilize her past, present and future efforts toward betrayal trauma recovery.
+Women describe it as . . .

 - ripping the scab off their wounds

 - pulling the rug out from under me

 - knocking me back to square one

 How Did You Feel When You Found Out Your Husband Was Lying to You?